-Along with other aspects of the UT-Austin "Blackboard" system, I encourage you to take advantage of the online discussion board for this course.
+Along with the other tools available on our course "Blackboard," I encourage you to take advantage of the online discussion board for this course.
 Posts can relate to class discussions, case issues, exam-related questions, or any other topics/issues that are relevant to students in this course, including internship recruiting.
 I monitor the discussion board on a regular basis, and I take this activity into account when considering possible extra credit points for class participation.
 Some of you will participate more effectively in class, and others will participate more effectively on the discussion board.
 Both kinds of participation are helpful.